hashgraph/stablecoin-studio/sdk/README.md

 	);
 ```
 ### RevokeMultiRole
-Revokes multiple roles from multiple accounts for a stable coin.
+Revokes multiple roles from multiple accounts for a stablecoin.
 The operating account must have the admin role.

 **Spec:**